jisr-hr/BuslinkDoc/content/bills/bill_payments.md

 ---
-title: "Mobile Bills"
+title: "Bill Payments"
 metaTitle: "Syntax Highlighting is the meta title tag for this page"
 metaDescription: "This is the meta description for this page"
 ---

-Mobile Bill Payment
+Bill Payments

 ## EndPoint
 **POST** : `/api/v1/bill_payments.json`

 Name                                   | Description                                 | Required/Optional
 -------------------------------------- | ------------------------------------------- | ------------------------
-billing_acct | Billing account that supposed to be paid      | Required biller_name | Send `mobily` in this tag      | Required
+biller_name | Biller identifier Like (stc, sec, zain and mobily)| Required amount | The amount that needs to be paid by the beneficiary      | Required bill_number | The bill number that supposed to be paid      | Required due_date | The due date of the payment in the format YYYY-MM-DD     | Required due_date | The processing date of the payment in the format YYYY-MM-DD      | Required customer_mobile_number | The customer mobile number      | Optional account_number | The account Number      | Optional

+## Supported bills
+- stc
+- sec
+- zain
+- mobily

 ## Headers
 ```powershell